-Sabadell reported to the Spain’s financial watchdog that Gilinski sold 3% of Sabadell’s stocks under market value in November 2016, enough for the banker to avoid his assets being audited by the central bank.
+Sabadell reported to Spain’s financial watchdog that Gilinski sold 3% of the bank’s stocks under market value in November 2016, enough for the banker to avoid his assets being audited by the central bank.

 The market was happy to see Gilinski go.
 Sabadell’s stocks went up like those of Bancolombia six years before.

 Gilinski learned soon that the European Central Bank (ECB), the European Parliament and international police organization Europol had opened investigations after he had evaded the Spanish central bank.

 Europol has compared the Panama Papers published by the ICIJ with its own databases and found 1,722 names in the Panama Papers that match with entities that had been reported by EU Member States as having been involved in potential money-laundering transactions.

 Gilinski didn’t do business with Mossack Fonseca, so the Panama Papers didn’t directly affect the Colombian banker, but Spanish media and the Paradise Papers did.

 The second offshore revealed GNB Sudameris and many of Gilinski’s family had offshore accounts in more than a dozen Caribbean tax havens.